 Issues of representation are made particularly clear in such a simple example.
-For the punctate case, there can be no generalization between states.
+For the punctate case, there can be no generalisation between states.
 Distributed representations can perform better, but there are different methods with different qualities.
-Watkins (1989), for a similar task, used a representation inspired by Albus' CMAC (1975).
-In this case, CMAC squares which cover patches of 3 × 3 grid points are placed regularly over the grid such that each interior grid point is included in 9 squares.
-The output of the units corresponding to the squares is 0 if the agent is outside their receptive fields, and otherwise, like a radial basis function, is modulated by the distance of the agent from the center of the relevant square.
-Over most of the maze this is an excellent representation-locations that are close in the Manhattan metric on the grid are generally similar distances from the goal, and are also covered by many of the same CMAC squares.
-Near the barrier, however, the distribution of the CMACs actually hinders learning-locations close in the grid but on opposite sides of the barrier are very different distances from the goal, and yet still share a similar CMAC square representation.
+Watkins (1989), for a similar task, used a representation inspired by Albus' CMAC (1976).
+In this case, CMAC squares which cover patches of 3×3 grid points are placed regularly over the grid such that each interior grid point is included in 9 squares.
+The output of the units corresponding to the squares is 0 if the agent is outside their receptive fields, and otherwise is modulated by the distance of the agent from the centre of the relevant square.
+Over most of the maze this is an excellent representation - locations that are close in the Manhattan metric on the grid are generally similar distances from the goal, and are also covered by many of the same CMAC squares.
+Near the barrier, however, the distribution of the CMACs actually hinders learning - locations close in the grid but on opposite sides of the barrier are very different distances from the goal, and yet still share a similar CMAC square representation.

 By contrast, the successor representation, which was developed in the previous section, produces a CMAC-like representation that adapts correctly to the barrier.
-If the agent explores the maze with a completely random policy before being forced to find the goal, the learned SR would closely resemble the example shown in Figure 2.
-Rather like a CMAC square, the representation decays exponentially away from the starting state (5,6) in a spatially ordered fashion-however, note SR's recognition that states on the distant side of the barrier are actually very far away in terms of the task (and so the predictions are too small to be visible).
-Simulations confirm that using the SR in conjunction with a punctate representation leads to faster learning for this simple task (see Fig. 3), even if the agent does not have the chance to explore the maze before being forced to find the goal.
+If the agent explores the maze with a completely random policy before being forced to find the goal, the learned SR would closely resemble the example shown in figure 2.
+Just like a CMAC square, the representation decays exponentially away from the starting state (5, 6) in a spatially ordered fashion - however note SR's recognition that states on the distant side of the barrier are actually very far away in terms of the task (and so the predictions are too small to be visible).
+Simulations confirm that using the SR in conjunction with a punctate respresentation leads to faster learning for this simple task (see figure 3), even if the agent does not have the chance to explore the maze before being forced to find the goal.

 Figure 2: The predictions of future occupancy starting from (5,6) after exploration in the absence of the goal.
-The z-coordinate shows the (normalized) predictions, and the barrier and the goal are overlaid.
+The z-coordinate shows the (normalised) predictions, and the barrier and the goal are overlaid.
 The predictions decay away exponentially from the starting location, except across the barrier.

-This example actually violates the stationarity assumption made in Section 2 that transition probabilities and returns are fixed.
-As the agent improves its policy, the mean number of steps it takes to go from one state to another changes, and so the SR should change too.
+This example actually violates the stationarity assumption made in section 2, that transitions probabilities and returns are fixed.
+As the agent improves its policy, the mean number of steps it takes to go from one state to another changes, and so SR should change too.
 Once the agent moves consistently along the optimal path to the goal, locations that are not on it are never visited, and so the prediction of future occupancy of those should be 0.
-Figure 4 shows the difference between the final and initial sets of predictions of future occupancy starting from the same location (5,6) as before.
-The exponential decay along the path is caused by the discount factor, and the path taken by the agent is clear.
-If the task for the agent were changed such that it had to move from anywhere
+Figure 4 shows the difference between the final and initial sets of predictions of future occupancy starting from the same location (5, 6) as before.
+The exponential decay along the path is caused by the discount factor.
+The path taken by the agent is clear.
+If the task for the agent were changed such that it had to move from anywhere on the grid to a different goal location, this new form of the SR would actually hinder the course of learning, since its distributed character no longer correctly reflects the actual nature of the space.
+This demise is a function of the linked estimation and control, and would not be true for pure estimation tasks.